prisma/prisma1/docs/1.8/03-Tutorials/01-Prisma-Basics/01-Getting-Started.md

 This will create a new directory called `hello-world` as well as the two files which provide a minimal setup for your service:

 - [`prisma.yml`](!alias-foatho8aip): The root configuration file for your service.
-It contains information about your service, like the name (which is used to generate the service's HTTP endpoint), a secret to secure the access to the endpoint and about where it should be deployed.
+It contains information about your service, like the name (which is used to generate the service's HTTP endpoint), a secret to secure the access to the endpoint and where it should be deployed.
 - `datamodel.graphql` (can also be called differently, e.g. `types.graphql`): This file contains the definition of your [data model](!alias-eiroozae8u), written in [GraphQL SDL](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51).

 Let's take a look at the contents of the generated files: